G.Skill Trident Z Neo DDR4-3600 C14 2x8GB Review: Plug-n-Play Excellence

 The Trident Z Neo series are a spinoff of G.Skill's Trident Z series, so it doesn't come as a shock that both series share similar aesthetics.
 G.Skill's characteristic tri-fin design returns once again, but the company revamped the heat spreader's color theme.
 Instead of a single solid color, the Trident Z Neo flexes a dual-toned combination where half of the heat spreader is dipped in silver to contrast the black portion of the heat spreader.

-The Trident Z Neo modules stand 43.75mm (1.72 inches) tall, so they should fit under the majority of CPU air coolers.
+The Trident Z Neo modules stand 44mm (1.73 inches) tall, so they should fit under the majority of CPU air coolers.
 An RGB LED diffuser with customizable lighting adds a bit of bling to the Trident Z Neo modules, and G.Skill provides its proprietary Trident Z Lighting Control software for user customization.

 If you don't fancy having another piece of software installed on your system, Trident Z Neo is compatible with multiple motherboard lighting software suites, including Asus Aura Sync, Gigabyte RGB Fusion 2.0, MSI Mystic Light Sync, and ASRock Polychrome Sync.